-Samsung Galaxy Z Flip 4 vs Z Flip 3: Rumoured differences
+Samsung Galaxy Z Flip 4 vs Z Flip 3: What's the difference?

 Conclusion

-Based on the rumours, it looks like the Samsung Galaxy Z Flip 4 will offer internal upgrades more so than design updates.
-A similar, though perhaps more refined design is expected and it sounds like the processor and battery will get a boost.
+The Samsung Galaxy Z Flip 4 offers internal upgrades more so than design updates.
+A similar, though more refined and durable design is present on the Z Flip 4 compared to the Z Flip 3 and the processor and battery get a boost too.

-Whether the Z Flip 4 will opt for an under display camera, a larger cover display and camera updates too remains to be seen for now, but we will update this feature as soon as we have all the official details.
+If you're wondering whether to upgrade from the Z Flip 3 to the Z Flip 4, then there are a few reasons that would make this worthwhile, predominately the processor and battery upgrades, camera improvements and the design refinements.
+These are the same reasons to opt for the Z Flip 4 over the Z Flip 3 if you're choosing between them.

+The Z Flip 4 will likely feel like a similar - though faster - phone to the Z Flip 3 though so you'll need to decide whether those upgrades - which are minor on the design front - are important enough to you to part with your cash or whether it is worth waiting to see what the clamshell Galaxy does next time.
+You can read what the current rumours suggest for the Galaxy Z Flip 5 in our separate feature.